Inflation is growing at an alarming rate and shows no sign of slowing - and construction is vulnerable.

-Only once you know precisely where, when and how much is spent can you start making informed financial decisions.
+Only once you know where, when and how much is spent can you start making informed financial decisions.

 Not to mention that in times of uncertainty, knowing exactly how your money is spent and if you’re staying within the budget will help you feel more confident while planning ahead.

-In times of disruptive changes on the market, it’s more likely to make rash decisions that will ultimately prove to harm long-term growth or, at least, not bring the best return on investment.
+In times of disruptive changes in the market, it’s more likely to make rash decisions that will ultimately prove to harm long-term growth or, at least, not bring the best return on investment.

 If you can think through your long-term goals, you will be able to determine which expenses support this goal - so that when trying to cut costs, you will look somewhere else.